 The Wicker Breakdown:

-- Bill Murray and Laraine then act as Oscar presenters that announce Vanessa Redgrave as the winner of best actress.
-Jane Curtin then comes out as Vanessa to accept the award and give a fear mongering style political speech before handing the mic to Yasser Arafat who adds to the political statement before passing the mic to Anwar Sadat, who then hands the mic off to Carter who criticizes political talk at the Oscars before announcing, "Live from New York..." without all that much of a set up.
+Bill Murray and Laraine then act as Oscar presenters that announce Vanessa Redgrave as the winner of best actress.
+Jane Curtin then comes out as Vanessa to accept the award and give a fear mongering style political speech before handing the mic to Yasser Arafat.
+Yasser added to the political statement before passing the mic to Anwar Sadat, who then hands the mic off to Carter who criticizes political talk at the Oscars before announcing, "Live from New York..." without all that much of a setup.

 As I already said, this is was just an average episode and here are my favorite moments.
 First, I liked the escape artist act incorporated into classic theater because though British, it was the right type of absurd that I find funny.
 Next, the Sherlock Holmes sketch was kind of funny, especially when he thinks that he is guilty of a crime that he didn't commit because he was too hopped up on cocaine.
 Finally, I was a fan of Mr. Bill only this is growing to be a purely nostalgia based joy especially as his appearances become more of something to expect as filler for these extremely average episodes.